-- NDM recently reviewed WSDP for all WSAs and currently busy with the review of RWMP; - NDM concluded a feasibility study on raising of Dullstroom Dam Wall for additional Raw water storage in Emakhazeni Local Municipality. - NDM concluded feasibility study on possible water abstraction from Moses River/Loskop Dam to Thembisile Hani Local Municipality for the intended water treatment works; THLM yet to apply for water use license. - A feasibility study on Kwa-Mhlanga & Tweefontein K oxidation ponds have been completed.
+• NDM recently reviewed WSDP for all WSAs and currently busy with the review of RWMP;

+- NDM concluded a feasibility study on raising of Dullstroom Dam Wall for additional Raw water storage in Emakhazeni Local Municipality. - NDM concluded feasibility study on possible water abstraction from Moses River/Loskop Dam to Thembisile Hani Local Municipality for the intended water treatment works; THLM currently busy with implementation of project abstraction of 4ML from Moses river. - A feasibility study on Kwa-Mhlanga & Tweefontein K oxidation ponds was completed.
+Technical report for water borne sanitation was approved by DWS.